Diversity, Equity, and Inclusion

-At CPS, we are committed to the values of diversity, inclusion, and equity in all our endeavors.
+At CPS, we are committed to the values of diversity, equity, and inclusion in all of our endeavors.
 We practice cultural humility and continually aim to grow in our cultural self-awareness, knowledge, and skills.
 We understand that each person is unique and lives within a greater social context that influences their intersecting cultural identities and experience of power and oppression.
 As such, we are dedicated to providing culturally sensitive and tailored services that consider the whole person, including their intersecting cultural identities.

 Diversity & Inclusion initiatives

-- Safe Zone— The Safe Zone program was launched at MSU through a joint effort between CPS and Diversity and Inclusion Student Commons (DISC) in 2008.
+- Safe Zone: The Safe Zone program was launched at MSU through a joint effort between CPS and Diversity and Inclusion Student Commons (DISC) in 2008.
 The program provides educational trainings to increase awareness of LGBTQ+ identity, aid LGBTQ+ ally development, and sharpen skills to eradicate heterosexism and transnegativity.
 The DISC and CPS co-coordinate the Safe Zone program and offer trainings throughout the year.
-Go to: link on our website for more information on the program and how to attend a training or become a facilitator.
+Visit the Safe Zone page for program information, how to attend a training, or become a facilitator.

 a meal, engage in dialogue about a variety of topics that integrate cultural themes,

 and develop related skills to enhance the roles and responsibilities inhabited as